Ang Tanging Ina N'yong Lahat: Sequel

-In 2010, the Star Cinema once again brought the third and the last installment of Ang Tanging Ina film series starring Ai-Ai de las Alas, Eugene Domingo, Marvin Agustin, Nikki Valdez and several others including Jon Avila and Rafael Rosell who are the new cast.
+Ang Tanging Ina Mo: Last Na 'To!, the third and last main installment of Ang Tanging Ina film series, was released on December 25, 2010.
+Several cast members return, including delas Alas and Domingo, while Jon Avila and Rafael Rosell are among the new cast members.
 The film tells the life of Ina after she quit her position as the President of the Philippines without knowing that she is suffering from brain tumor and very afraid to tell it to her children.